Privacy Policy

 • Transcripts are stored in your workspace for search and retrieval

 Speaker attribution in this context is diarization (for example "Speaker 1" / "Speaker 2") within a session.
-TopoTopic does not create voiceprints or use audio to uniquely identify people across sessions or customers.
+By default, TopoTopic does not store voice reference data or identify speakers across sessions.

-Voice recording requires capture settings for speaker attribution and audio retention.
+Voice recording depends on recording/transcription feature requirements for in-session speaker labeling and audio retention.
 If your recordings include other individuals, you are responsible for obtaining their consent where required by law.

-• We retrieve publicly available metadata and captions using the YouTube API
+• For YouTube imports, we retrieve publicly available metadata and captions using the YouTube Data API and do not download or store the video file itself through that API flow

 You must have the right to import and process any content you submit.
 Our use of the YouTube API is subject to the YouTube Terms of Service and Google Privacy Policy.